As thousands flee homes across British Columbia from wildfires, chiefs in one region report progress - The Boston Globe

 Canadian Prime Minister Justin Trudeau announced the approval of British Columbia’s request for federal assistance and said the government was deploying assets from the Canadian Armed Forces to assist in evacuations.
 “We’ll continue to be here with whatever support is needed,” he said on X, formerly known as Twitter.

-Canada has seen a record number of wildfires this year that have caused choking smoke in parts of the US.
-All told, there have been more than 5,700 fires, which have burned more than 53,000 square miles from one end of Canada to the other, according to the Canadian Interagency Forest Fire Centre.
-There are still more than 1,000 active fires in the country, according to the Canadian Interagency Forest Fire Centre Inc.
+Canada has seen a record number of wildfires this year that have also caused choking smoke in parts of the U.S. All told, there have been more than 5,700 fires, which have burned more than 137,000 square kilometers (53,000 square miles) from one end of Canada to the other, according to the Canadian Interagency Forest Fire Centre.
+There are still more than 1,000 active fires in the country, according to the agency.

 Advertisement